Kayla Brady

 Kayla Brady Johnson is a fictional character from Days of Our Lives, a soap opera on the NBC network.
 She made her first appearance in 1982.
 Kayla was created by Pat Falken Smith as one of the original members of the Brady family.
 She is known for her popular pairing with Steve Johnson.
 This relationship gave the couple the title of a famous super couple.
 Kayla was described as being the "good" girl of the serial.
 During her time on Days of our Lives, Kayla was extremely well received by television critics.
 Kayla Brady Johnson is one of the six Brady children.
 She is the daughter of the late Shawn Brady and Caroline Brady.
 She is the sister of Roman and Kimberly Brady, the half-sister of Bo Brady, and the sister of adopted brothers Frankie and Max Brady.
 She has been married five times, once to Jack Deveraux and four times to Steve Johnson.
 Steve and Kayla have two children, a daughter, Stephanie, and a son, Joey.
-Mary Beth Evans returned to Days of Our Lives for a short-stint on June 18, 2010, and then again on recurring status starting in December 2011.
+After being written out of the soap in 2009, Mary Beth Evans returned to Days of Our Lives for a short-stint on June 18, 2010, and then again on recurring status starting in December 2011.
 She was upgraded to regular status in 2015.

 Casting

 The role was originated on January 18, 1982, by actress Catherine Mary Stewart who played the role until December 14, 1983.
 The role was recast in 1986, with actress Mary Beth Evans taking on the role.
 Evans is most recognizable in the role as Kayla.
-She played the role from May 23, 1986 to May 26, 1992.
-Mary Beth Evans returned to play Kayla on June 12, 2006.
-She announced her departure from the serial on February 17, 2009.
+She played the role from May 23, 1986, to May 26, 1992.
+Evans returned to play Kayla on June 12, 2006.
+She announced her departure from the soap on February 17, 2009.
+Evans said that she was not surprised that she and Nichols were written out but expressed disappointment, telling Digital Spy, "I thought that Stephen and I brought value to the show and I certainly know there was a fan base.
+I thought we brought things to the canvas that other people didn't but it just didn't seem to matter."

-She returned to play Kayla in a recurring capacity from June 18 to 29, 2010 and September 23, 2010 to February 15, 2011.
+Evans returned to play Kayla in a recurring capacity from June 18 to 29, 2010 and September 23, 2010 to February 15, 2011.
 In December 2011, Evans began appearing on a regular basis in a recurring capacity.
 In May 2015, Evans announced she had been put back on contract with Days of Our Lives.